zeroone2numeral2/sticker-thief/README.md

 This bot is not made to be used by a large amount of users and I cannot guarantee its performances.

 By default, everyone can use this bot (with the exception of some special commands, listed below).
 If you want to restrict its use to only the users listed in `telegram.admins` (`condfig.toml` file), open `config.toml` and change `telegram.admins_only` to `true`.

+When you pull from git, make sure to run alembic to upgrade your database schema: `alembic upgrade head`